galexrt/dellhw_exporter/README.md

 * [Quay.io](https://quay.io/repository/galexrt/dellhw_exporter)
 * [GHCR.io](https://github.com/users/galexrt/packages/container/package/dellhw_exporter)

+(Docker Hub is not receiving new images begining from release `v1.10.0`)

 ### Pull the Container Image

 Each Git tag is built and published as a release and container image.